arcus-azure/arcus.messaging/docs/preview/features/tcp-health-probe.md

                 // When set to `true`, unhealthy health reports will result in rejecting of TCP client connection attempts.
                 // When set to `false` (default), TCP client connection attempts will be accepted but the returned health report will have a uhealthy health status. options.RejectTcpConnectionWhenUnhealthy = true;
+            },
+            configureHealthCheckPublisherOptions: options =>
+            {
+                // Configures additional options regarding how fast or slow changes in the health report should affect the TCP probe's availability.
+                // When the RejectTcpConnectionWhenUnhealthy is set to `true`.

+                // The initial delay after the application starts with monitoring the health report changes. options.Delay = TimeSpan.Zero;

+                // The interval in which the health report is monitored for changes. options.Period = TimeSpan.FromSeconds(5);

+                // See https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks.healthcheckpublisheroptions?view=dotnet-plat-ext-5.0 for more information.
             });
     }
 }